Xilinx/Vitis-AWS-F1-Developer-Labs/README.md

 <details>
 <summary><strong>Access to AWS F1 instances</strong> <i>(expand for details)</i></summary><p>

-By default, AWS users do not have access to F1 instances.
-You need to request and be granted access to F1 instances before you can start using these instance.
+AWS users need to request access to use F1 instances.
 Here are the steps to do so:

 * Open the Service Limit Increase form: [http://aws.amazon.com/contact-us/ec2-request](http://aws.amazon.com/contact-us/ec2-request)
 * Make sure your account name is correct